Real Time Location System [RTLS] Study: How do RFID and BLE differ?

 What level of accuracy does your real time location system require?

-More precise solutions can tell a manger on which shelf or in which corner an asset is located, but these are another price range altogether.
+More precise solutions can tell a manager on which shelf or in which corner an asset is located, but these are another price range altogether.
 For most scenarios, room-level tracking is sufficient.

 WiFi tags, BLE beacons, and readers all describe largely the hardware aspect of a location system.
 However, the hardware and the data transmitted from a tag to a reader is nothing without the software.

 Software translates this data into readable, actionable information.
-Depending on the provider and solution, these programs can create heatmaps, visualizations, or other kinds of interactive data.
+Depending on the provider and solution, these programs can create heat maps, visualizations, or other kinds of interactive data.
 These user-friendly interfaces often leverage floorplans to display and relate information.
 Here, users can look for specific tags or assets, group assets by type, run diagnostics, generate reports, or analyze data.
-In some scenarios, such as systems using Kontakt.io Location Engine, users can also set up triggers, actions that should occur when a specific parameter is met.
+In some scenarios, users can also set up workflows, triggered by actions that should occur when a specific parameter is met.

 Patrick Connolly, Principal Analyst at ABI Research